 - Early Career Professional is defined as a junior professional, junior faculty, and young investigators who received a degree in biomedical engineering or a related science within three (3) years of the date of application.

-The award recipients will receive a complimentary registration to attend the meeting and a stipend in the amount of $599 to assist with travel expenses to and from the meeting.
+The award recipients will receive a complimentary registration to attend the meeting.

 Make sure your Application meets all the requirements above.
 (Online Application Form, including CV/Resume, Statement of Career Goals, and Letter of Support).